yuuun/Consistent-Weighted-Sampling/README.md

 ## Models
 - ICWS
+    - state of the CWS method that improves the effectiveness and efficiency
 - 0-bit CWS
+    - improves the space efficiency and GJS estimation time
 - CCWS
+    - improves the time efficiency of ICWS by removing the cacluation of logarithm
 - PCWS
+    - replace one of the two gamma distributions with uniform distribution which improves both time and space complexities in ICWS
 - I2CWS
+    - hashes $y_k$ and $z_k$ separately which makes $k^*$ and $y_{k^*}$ dependent
 - SCWS
+    - simplifies into a floating-point multiplication using a pool of presented values
+    - increases the time efficiency because of the pre-sampled pool
 - BCWS
+    - applies OPH on CWS and increased the time efficiency dramatically

 ## Experiments
 ### Evaluation